1. Purpose/Abstract

 5.1 General principles underpinning the ethical conduct of research

-Researchers must abide with the following principles at all stages of the research lifecycle.
-This includes the planning stage, applying for funding, the conduct and later stages of the project, such as dissemination and impact activities.
+Researchers must abide by the following principles at all stages of the research lifecycle.
+This includes the planning stage, applying for funding, and the conduct and later stages of the project, such as dissemination and impact activities.

 5.2 Collaborative Research

-Where research is to be conducted outside the UK or involves international partners, University of Derby representatives or partners should establish whether ethics review is required by the non-UK partners, and how the principles of the University’s Research Ethics Policy may be followed in developing and undertaking the research.
-Legal and ethics requirements for all overseas countries must also be followed, including determining whether an overseas country has a requirement for an ethics review process to be conducted by a research ethics committee based within the country in question.
+Where research is to be conducted outside the UK or involves international partners, University representatives or partners should establish whether ethics review is required by the non-UK partners, and how the principles of the University’s Research Ethics Policy may be followed in developing and undertaking the research.
+Legal and ethical requirements for all overseas countries must also be followed, including determining whether an overseas country has a requirement for an ethics review process to be conducted by a research ethics committee based within the country in question.
+When planning international collaborative work associated security issues should be considered (see Security Related Issues in International Research Collaboration: A Guide).

 6. Sanctions